cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 **Non-React widgets only.**

-`postRender` is called immediately after the widget has been made visible in the UI.
+`postRender` is called immediately after the widget has been made visible in the Console.
 This function has access to the same objects as the `render` function with one addition - the `container` object containing a reference to the widget's container (parent) object.